dynamoose/dynamoose/docs/docs/guide/Transaction.md

 The `transactions` parameter must be an array of transaction objects that will be passed into the DynamoDB API.
 The standard way to get these is by using the [`Model.transaction` methods](Model#modeltransaction).
 You can also pass Promises into this array that will resolve to an object, and Dynamoose will wait for those promises to be resolved before proceeding.

-If you pass RAW objects into the `transactions` array (without using `Model.transaction`) you must be sure that the given model has been registered with Dynamoose at some point so we can convert the response to Document instances of that Model.
+If you pass RAW objects into the `transactions` array (without using `Model.transaction`) you must be sure that the given model has been registered with Dynamoose at some point so we can convert the response to Item instances of that Model.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.